Meet Vlasios Gourgiotis

 I personally like to arrive at the lab quite early and crack on because I like to go to the gym in the evenings.
 Every second Tuesday we have a lab meeting, which I find exciting as we talk about our projects, progress and plans.
 Wednesday mornings are the most challenging as I have water polo training at 8am so the day can be very long!

 Weekends are great for a lie-in and to catch up on some admin work.
-I believe a healthy work-life balance is essential so on days that are less busy, I like to catch up with friends, enjoy my hobbies or even do some reading.
+I believe a healthy work-life balance is essential so on days that are less busy, I like to catch up with friends, enjoy my hobbies and go to the pub.

 Vlasios Gourgiotis working in a laboratory.

-Vlasios Gourgiotis celebrating with a group of friends at his Master's graduation ceremony.
+Vlasios celebrating with a group of friends during a summer lab internship in Cambridge.

-Vlasios Gourgiotis celebrating with a group of friends at his Master's graduation ceremony.
+Vlasios celebrating with a group of friends during a summer lab internship in Cambridge.

 What’s the best part of your MB-PhD?